castiellll/LogFiller/README.md

 # LogFiller
-Convert the flight email from the Irish low cost into a table then export as CSV for personnal logbook
+Convert the flight email from the Irish low cost into a table then export as CSV for personnal logbook.
+This only works for the pilots email.
+This code works for the version of emails they were sending up to 2025.
+If it doesn't work, you will probably have to do some modifications.
+## Hot to use ?
+Copy the email the company sent you into a txt file and simply import it via the webpage.
+Once uploaded, a table will appear.
+This table is editable, if one want to add or change some data before export.
+Export into CSV and upload it into your logbook.
+You may have to change the columns name ;)